parshwa282011/chapter-27-project-1/project_plan.md

 - Implement file reading and writing
 - Use loops, decision making, arrays, and ArrayLists
 - Simulate multiple players using bots
+- Implement a multiplayer networking system
+- Allow players to host or join games using IP:port

 ## Team Roles